 - Turn left on ridge line, and find a place for a break.
 (200 feet) A very popular spot is about 200 feet on the left side at an open overlook, there is a rock known as the “Frog’s Head” sticking out from the overlook.
 Do NOT attempt to climb out on the “Frog’s Head.”
 Find a good spot and enjoy a well deserved break.

 - Continue on this trail (heading left or west) along the top of the ridge line.
-(1 mile) Stay close enough to the top of the ridge line to remain on well trod trails and be able to see the edge, but do NOT go to close to the edge for safety.
+(0.7 miles) Stay close enough to the top of the ridge line to remain on well trod trails and be able to see the edge, but do NOT go to close to the edge for safety.
 After about 0.3 miles the ridge line and trail turn mostly south.

 - Arrive at parking area